-We propose to switch monitors between channels in order to capture more interesting packets.
-Ideally, we want a monitor to stay in the channel when there is an interesting packet, and switch to other channels when there is not.
-Good switching strategy requires a good prediction algorithm to tell us when an interesting packet is likely to arrive.
+We propose to switch monitors between channels in order to capture more PoIs.
+Ideally, we want a monitor to stay in the channel when there is a PoI, and switch to other channels when there is not.
+Good switching strategy requires a good prediction algorithm to tell us when a PoI is likely to arrive.